Notes on linearly H-closed spaces and od-selection principles: Linearly H-closed spaces

-Linear H-closeness is linked to other generalized compactness properties, as seen on Figure 1 below.
-Plain straight arrows denote implications that hold for Hausdorff space (and most of them for any space) while additional properties (for instance those written on their side) are needed for those denoted by dotted curved arrows.
-Recall that a space is {\em feebly compact} iff every localy finite cover is finite, or equivalently (for Hausdorff spaces) iff every countable cover of $X$ has a finite subfamily with a dense union (see \cite[Theorem 1.11(b)]{PorterWoodsBook}); and a space is {\em pseudocompact} iff any real valued function on it is bounded.
-All implications in Figure \ref{fig:1} are classical except linearly H-closed $\longrightarrow$ feebly compact and its converses for some (*) whose proofs are given in Lemma \ref{lemmacccfc}.
+However, not every closed subset of a linearly H-closed space is linearly H-closed; see for instance Example \ref{lemmalinHbigL}.
+Linear H-closedness is linked to other generalized compactness properties, as seen in Figure 1 below.
+Plain straight arrows denote implications that hold for Hausdorff spaces (and most of them for any space) while additional properties (for instance those written on their side) are needed for those denoted by dotted curved arrows.
+Recall that a space is {\em feebly compact} if and only if every locally finite family of open sets is finite.
+This turns out to be equivalent to ``every locally finite cover is finite'' and to ``every countable cover of $X$ has a finite subfamily with a dense union'' (see \cite[Theorem 1.11(b)]{PorterWoodsBook}).
+The term ``feebly compact'' is due to S. Marde\v sic and P. Papi\'c (see \cite[p.
+902]{Stone:1960}).
+A space is {\em pseudocompact} if and only if any continuous real valued function on it is bounded.
+All implications in Figure \ref{fig:1} are classical except linearly H-closed $\longrightarrow$ feebly compact and its converse whose proofs are given in Lemma \ref{lemmacccfc}.
+An example of Condition (*) is given in the statement of the lemma.

 We decided to state this lemma in an almost absurd amount of generality, so we need some definitions.
 The good news is that more readable corollaries do follow quite easily.
-Given an infinite cardinal $\kappa$, a space is {\em initially $\kappa$-[linearly] Lindel\"of} iff any open [chain] cover of cardinality $\le\kappa$ has a countable subcover.
+Given an infinite cardinal $\kappa$, a space is {\em initially $\kappa$-[linearly] Lindel\"of} if and only if any open [chain] cover of cardinality $\le\kappa$ has a countable subcover.
 Notice that any space is initially $\omega$-[linearly] Lindel\"of.
-The weak Lindel\"of number $wL(X)$ of a space $X$ is the least cardinal such that any open cover of $X$ has a subfamily of cardinality $\le\kappa$ whose union is dense.
-Notice that if $Y\subset X$ is dense, then $wL(X)\le wL(Y)$.
+The weak Lindel\"of number $wL(X)$ of a space $X$ is the least cardinal $\kappa$ such that any open cover of $X$ has a subfamily of cardinality $\le\kappa$ whose union is dense.
+Notice that if $Y\subset X$ is dense, then $wL(X)\le wL(Y)$ and if $Y$ is feebly compact then so is $X$.